 On July 29, the loan closed, and Ippoliti soon found himself the proud owner of the inn.
 The 25-year 7(a) loan he secured is “much better suited to this type of acquisition than a conventional bank loan,” he says.
 Not only does the lengthy term make payments easier when a new business owner is starting out, but also the SBA allows prepayment without penalty after two years, enabling the loan to be paid off more quickly as the business develops, Ippoliti points out.

 Ippoliti’s loan was one of more than 54,000 7(a) loans approved by the SBA in its current fiscal year through August 8, up nearly 27% from the same period a year ago.
 Demand for the general business loans, the agency’s most popular, has been so great that the program reached its 2015 ceiling of $18.75 billion in late July, two months before the end of the fiscal year.
+In Denmark, Sambla aggregated data from loan applications to find a 42% year over year increase in the number of loan applications less than 100,000 DKK – or borrowers who it internally refers to as “small loan” customers.
+It should be noted that Sambla offers a wide variety of loans, from car loans to motorcycle and private loans, and that this data does not apply to Sambla branches operating in Norway, Sweden, and Finland.
 Since few legislators want to be seen as anti–small business, Congress quickly passed a bill raising the ceiling to $23.5 billion.

 With $20.5 billion in SBA 7(a) loans issued through August 8, both the number and total dollar amount of 7(a) loans approved this year have already surpassed the record full-year totals set in 2011.
 (Volume for 504 fixed-asset loans, the agency’s second-most popular program, is up from last year but trails the pace seen in 2011–2013.)